Dallas Hobbs is the 2021 DTC Outstanding Senior &

 By: Max Ciot

-Every year, one award is given out by the Digital Technology and Culture program to a graduating senior that shines above and beyond and exemplifies in the DTC program.
+Every year, one award is given out by the Department of Digital Technology and Culture to a graduating senior that shines above and beyond and exemplifies in the DTC department.
 The recipient of this year’s award is Dallas Hobbs.

-Dallas was also one of this year’s recipients of a Top Ten Senior Award in Athletics from the WSU Alumni Association; a first for the Digital Technology and Culture Program.
+Dallas was also one of this year’s recipients of a Top Ten Senior Award in Athletics from the WSU Alumni Association; a first for the Department of Digital Technology and Culture.
 Every year, ten seniors who demonstrate excellence receive an award in one of the following categories: academics, athletics, campus involvement, community service, or visual & performing arts.
 Dallas was nominated by WSU Athletic Director Pat Chun.

 Dallas’s plans after graduating are “right now kind of all over the place.”
 While he did want to go into sports design originally, he is beginning to look into different graphic design fields if he isn’t able to reach the NFL with his skills.
 One thing Dallas would also really like to accomplish in the future is to create a safe-space platform for athletes, students, and the younger generation in general where groups of diverse people can come together and collaborate to “create change for what is going wrong.”